Sir Henry Bellingham, 4th Baronet: Early life

 Born at Dunany House, Castlebellingham, County Louth, he was the eldest son of Sir Alan Bellingham, 3rd Baronet (1800–1889), and his wife Elizabeth Clarke, only daughter of Henry Clarke, of West Skirbeck House, Lincolnshire.
 He was the uncle of Sir Evelyn Wrench, editor of The Spectator.

 He was educated at Windlesham House School, Harrow School and Exeter College, Oxford, where he graduated with a Bachelor of Arts in 1869 and a Master of Arts three years later.
 In 1909, he received an Honorary Doctorate of Law from the Royal University of Ireland and became one of its senators.

 Career

 He succeeded his father as baronet in 1889.
 In 1900, he inherited the Castlebellingham estate from his uncle, Sydney Robert Bellingham.

 In 1875, he was called to the bar by Lincoln's Inn.
 Bellingham served in the British Army and captain in the 6th Battalion, Royal Irish Rifles.
 He entered the British House of Commons in 1880, representing County Louth as Member of Parliament (MP) until 1885.
 He was High Sheriff of Louth in 1897, Justice of the Peace for this county and, having been previously a Deputy Lieutenant was appointed Lord Lieutenant of Louth in 1911, an office he held until his death in 1921.
-Bellingham was Commissioner of National Education for Ireland and was successively Private Chamberlain to the three popes, Pius IX, Leo XIII and Pius X. He was also High Sheriff of Louth for 1897.
+Bellingham was Commissioner of National Education for Ireland and was successively Private Chamberlain to the three popes, Pius IX, Leo XIII and Pius X.